 Mountain bikes are permitted on trails in nearly three dozen state parks.
 Beacon Rock on the Lower Columbia River has 20 miles of biking trails.
 Dosewallips on Hood Canal offers five miles of rideable beach.
 Bikers who breeze past waiting cars and onto the San Juan Island ferries are rewarded with lots of good mountain biking at scenic Moran State Park.

-The Cascadia Marine Trail (stretching along the inland waters from Olympia to Point Roberts) and the Willapa Bay Water Trail (embracing unspoiled Willapa Bay) are the first two trails in Washington designed for kayaks, canoes, and other non-motorized, beachable boats.
+The Cascadia Marine Trail (PDF) (stretching along the inland waters from Olympia to Point Roberts) and the Willapa Bay Water Trail (PDF) (embracing unspoiled Willapa Bay) are the first two trails in Washington designed for kayaks, canoes, and other non-motorized, beachable boats.

 Water trails offer unsurpassed views of Northwest scenery and wildlife while providing access to pullouts, campsites, and other public amenities along the way.